eroux/dokuwiki-plugin-dokutexit/README.md

  * *all.pdf*
  * *all.tex*
- * *texitcommands.tex*
+ * *commands.tex*
  * *page1-content.tex*
  * *page2-content.tex*

+All filenames will have characters \_ escaped as \- for good TeX integration.
+This means that bad things may happen if you have *foo\-bar* and *foo\_bar* in the same namespace.

 When the user asks the pdf, intermediate TeX files will be produced only if the page has changed.
 As the compilation is done with latexmk, no unnecessary recompilation will happen if the page (or all pages in the namespace) haven't changed.

-Optionnaly, a prefix may be prepended to all filenames.
-It is `$prefix,namespace,subnamespace,` (with `$prefix` another configuration option.
+Optionnaly, a prefix may be prepended to PDF filename.
+It is `$prefix,namespace,subnamespace,` (see configuration manager for options about this).
 This is useful if you want people to download files with explicit filenames referencing your wiki.

 ### Warning for server saturation